Cry Macho (film): Release

-Theatrical and streaming

 Cry Macho was theatrically released in the United States on September 17, 2021, by Warner Bros.
 Pictures with a simultaneous release on the HBO Max streaming service for 31 days.
 The film was originally set to premiere on October 22, but was pushed forward as a result of a release date shuffle with Dune and The Many Saints of Newark.
 The film opened the 2021 Tokyo International Film Festival on October 30, 2021.

-Home media

 It was released on digital formats on November 5, 2021, with a physical release on Blu-ray and DVD in addition to a manufacture-on-demand 4K Blu-ray from the Studio Distribution Services on December 7, 2021.

 Reception

 Audience viewership

 According to Samba TV, which measures its results from a sample of three million households and only counts a view if the film was watched for at least 5 minutes, Cry Macho was streamed on HBO Max in 693,000 households in its first three days, tying with the viewership numbers of In the Heights.
 Online audiences were generally over the age of 65 and 35% Hispanic.
 By the end of its first month, the film had been watched in over 1.6 million households in the United States.